-- Engine Power (EUNANRENGINE7R): 2,242 brake horsepower (bhp) - Engine Power (EUNANRENGINE9 & EUNANRENGINE10): 2,233 bhp - Electricity Generation (FGENGINES7R-10): 1,600 kW
+Engine Power: 2,233 brake horsepower (bhp)

+Electricity Generation: 1,600 kW

-Each engine is equipped with an air-to-fuel ratio (AFR) controller that automatically blends the appropriate ratio of combustion air and treated LFG fuel.
+The engine is equipped with an air-to-fuel ratio (AFR) controller that automatically blends the appropriate ratio of combustion air and treated LFG fuel.

-The RICE are not equipped with add-on emission control devices.
+The RICE is not equipped with add-on emission control devices.
 The AFR controller maintains efficient fuel combustion, which minimizes air pollutant emissions.
-Exhaust gas is exhausted directly to atmosphere through a noise muffler and vertical exhaust stack.
+Exhaust gas is exhausted directly to atmosphere through a noise muffler and vertical exhaust stack for the engine.